Yimura/oxt2lua/README.md

 There's an example oxt file to test it yourself.

-The tool will output `vehicle_name.lua` file, you can rename it to anything want.
+The tool will output `vehicle_name.lua` file, you can rename it to anything you want.